IPPA’s First World Congress Kicks Off In One Week

-Seligman and Zimbardo will discuss how the science of positive psychology is changing the way we live our lives on an individual, societal, and global level.
+Martin Seligman and Philip Zimbardo will discuss how the science of positive psychology is changing the way we live our lives on an individual, societal, and global levels.

 Schedule Highlights